RoelantD/Workshop-AIBOT/Exercise 2/Readme.md

 * Download the sample app [download](Assets/DemoWorkshopApp.zip)
 * Unzip the DemoWorkshopApp.zip
-* Open the Solution with Visual Studio
+* Open the "WorkshopDemo.csproj" project with Visual Studio
-* Build the solution for X86 in Debug mode
+* Build the solution for **X86** in Debug mode
 * Debug the project validate that you see: "I'm working!"

 ### 1.2 - Deploy it to the Raspberry Pi